gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Bear in mind that the vast majority of builds will enjoy faster dependency resolution offered by the in-memory caching.
 If your project requires reloading of snapshots or local dependencies during the build please let us know so that Gradle can better understand your scenario and model it correctly.

-You can also turn off the in-memory dependency metadata cache via a system property:

-    //gradle.properties
-    systemProp.org.gradle.resolution.memorycache=false

 To avoid increased heap consumption, the in-memory dependency metadata cache may clear the cached data when there is heap pressure.

 #### Improved multiprocess locking